escapecreative/design-upgrade-learndash/README.md

 ### Will this slow down my site?

 Nope.
 We do add one CSS file to the header, but as long as you're using a reliable WordPress host with decent performance, you shouldn't notice a difference.

+### IE11 Support & Bug Fixes

+The two main CSS features we use that cause issues in IE11 are CSS custom properties (variables) and flexbox.
+You can use the following CSS to fix some of these issues if you're using IE11.

+To fix some layout issues with the course grid:

+`.ld-course-list-items div.ld_course_grid .thumbnail.course {
+	display: block !important;
+}

+.ld-course-list-items div.ld_course_grid .thumbnail.course .caption {
+	display: block;
+}`

+To fix colors not appearing, you'll need to use the dev tools to look for all CSS properties that start with `var(--`.
+These represent CSS custom properties, and they don't work in IE11.

+For example, replace `var(--ldx-color-link)` with `#000000`, or whatever hexadecimal color value you'd like to use for your link color.

 ### My course/lesson/topic/quiz still looks weird.
 Can you help?